munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/lamija-colakovic/clock_init.rst

    :references: STM32F411 Overview, Introduction to clock initialization
    :verification-and-validation:

-   The system shall use the RCC_PLLCFGR_PLLM_Pos definition to correctly position the PLLM bits in the RCC_PLLCFGR register.
+   The system shall shift the PLLM configuration value by RCC_PLLCFGR_PLLM_Pos bits to align it with its field position in the RCC_PLLCFGR register.